Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 #### Log Type: 1 (externalDeviceConnectionStatus)

 Used to identify the service running on the IOX.
-Required to use the passthrough channel to communicate with myGeotab.
+Required to use the passthrough channel to communicate with MyGeotab.

 | Data | Description |
 | --- | --- |